Skip to content

 Source code in quantflow/sp/base.py

-def pdf(self, x: FloatArrayLike) -> FloatArrayLike:
+def pdf_analytical(self, x: FloatArrayLike) -> FloatArrayLike:

 return self.process.analytical_pdf(self.t, x)